 “Love and marriage, love and marriage.
 Go together like a horse and carriage.”
 Does this theme song sound familiar?
 It should!
 But for those unfamiliar, it is from the television show, Married with Children.

 Not to be confused with the Buckingham Palace, Buckingham Fountain is one of the largest fountains in the world and has a cameo in the Married with Children title sequence.
 Just a stone’s throw away from Millenium Park (about a half mile walk), is another great opportunity to take another one of Chicago’s treasured architecture.

 Willis Tower (Skydeck Chicago)

-To get here, you must buy admission tickets to go in an elevator that takes you to the 103rd floor.
+To get here, you must buy admission tickets to go up the elevator that takes you to the 103rd floor.
 Once you get there, it is free to sit on top of the glass and take a photo.
 Worth a visit since the views are spectacular!